 For all family matters,

-All assets (including property) in an estate will remain frozen, until the Probate Registry gives the authority (via a document know as a Grant of Representation) to the individual(s) nominated in your Will, the "Executor".
+All assets (including property) in an estate will remain frozen until the Probate Registry gives the authority (via a document know as a Grant of Representation) to the individual(s) nominated in your Will, the "Executors".
 If you have no Will, then it is up to the most appropriate member of the family member to act on behalf of the estate.

 The Grant of Representation

 To be able to start the probate process, you must obtain a Grant of Representation from the Probate Registry.
 The type of application you make will depend on whether your loved one left a valid Will or not.

 If you have been appointed an Executor by your loved one under a valid Will, you should apply for a Grant of Probate.